mattermost/docs/source/install/install-kubernetes-cluster.rst

 Set Up a Kubernetes Cluster
 ============================

 If you do not already have a production-ready Kubernetes cluster you will need to set one up.
-If you already have a Kubernetes cluster you may start with step 2.
+If you already have a Kubernetes cluster you can skip to step 2.

 Your Kubernetes cluster must be version 1.12 or higher.